David G. Benner: Career

-David G. Benner followed his Honours BA in psychology at McMaster University with an MA and PhD in clinical psychology at York University.
+Benner followed his Honours BA in psychology at McMaster University with an MA and PhD in clinical psychology at York University.
 After registration with the College of Psychologists of Ontario, and licensing in the state of Illinois, he was certified as an expert witness in clinical psychology in both jurisdictions.
 He also completed post-doctoral studies at the Chicago Institute for Psychoanalysis.

-His practice as a psychologist developed through clinical appointments and special projects, among them the assessment and classification of young offenders, development and evaluation of a day-treatment program for emotionally disturbed children, and an examination of the childhood antecedents of multiple personality disorder.
-Over the years he continued to develop therapeutic models and publish steadily.

-David G. Benner was professor and founding chair, Graduate Department of Psychological Studies at Wheaton College in Illinois, and chair of the Department of Psychology, Redeemer University College, in Ancaster, Ontario.
+Benner was professor and founding chair, Graduate Department of Psychological Studies at Wheaton College in Illinois, and chair of the Department of Psychology, Redeemer University College, in Ancaster, Ontario.
 In Toronto, he held overlapping appointments as Adjunct Professor (Psychology and Christianity), St. Michael's College, University of Toronto; Adjunct Clinical Professor, Graduate Department of Psychology, York University; and Adjunct Clinical Professor, Ontario Institute for Studies in Education, University of Toronto.
-He was later the founding director of the Institute for Psychospiritual Health. and in 2016 he became the founding director of Cascadia Living Wisdom.
+He was later the founding director of the Institute for Psychospiritual Health, and in 2016 he became the founding director of Cascadia Living Wisdom.

-He was in private practice in Illinois and Ontario between 1973 and 2006.
+Between 1973 and 2006, Benner was in private practice in Illinois and Ontario.
 Whereas his clinic-based practice focused on children and adolescents, particularly those suffering from abuse and experiencing dissociative disorders, his private practice focused on adults.
 Within this context he developed and offered an intensive, highly individualized, short-term (3 week) residential intervention that combined clinical and spiritual components.
 He offered these Intensive Soul Care Retreats and trained others to do the same for over 20 years.
-During these years he also held clinical directorships in Glendale Heights and Carol Stream, Illinois, and served as a consultant in psychology in North Bay, Barrie and Waterloo, (Ontario, Canada), as well as for the Hershey Medical School, Pennsylvania State University (Pennsylvania), the Pastoral Counseling Institute (Atlanta), the Modum Bad Klinikken Psyckiatrisk (Norway), the Institute for Pastoral Care (Manila), the Trauma Centre for Victims of Violence and Torture (South Africa), and the Tao Fong Shan Christian Centre in Hong Kong.
-Other appointments included the Children in War Zones Project at McMaster University Medical School in Hamilton and Thistletown Regional Centre for Children and Adolescents in Toronto.
-He was also a consultant in forensic psychology to the DuPage County Circuit Court in Wheaton and Charter Barclay Hospital in Chicago.